idanai/card-deck-inspiration-alternative/README.md

 ♠|Spade|re-roll a die, but keep the first number and use it the next time you have to roll that die.
 ♥|Heart|regain 11 HP, but deal 5 damage to the player that currently has the most HP.
 ♣|Club|deal 11 damage to a random enemy, but heal 11 HP to another.
-♦|Diamond|gain a single use spell slot for a random level 1 spell.
+♦|Diamond|gain a single use spell slot for a random[^2] level 1 spell.
+[^2]: It's up to the GM to decide whether the spell is determined when the Jack's drawn (recommended), or when it's cast (fun chaos).
+If a middle-ground is desired, they can determine that when it's drawn, the player can choose (or roll for) if the spell is harmful or helpful, and then determine the spell when it's cast.

 ### Queen
 ||||